People's Movement (Ireland)

-People's Movement (Gluaiseacht an Phobail) is an Irish pressure group which has campaigned on a number of issues such as protecting Irish neutrality and against greater European Union integration.
-In addition to campaigning against the 2008 referendum to ratify the Lisbon Treaty, the group has also previously campaigned against the war on Iraq and the use of Shannon Airport by the US military.
-The People's Movement is considered left-wing and opposes the institutions of the European Union, arguing that they undermine workers' rights and lead to a "race to the bottom" between the workers of underdeveloped members of the EU.
-As of 2024, the organisation was included in the register of third parties maintained by the Standards in Public Office Commission.
+The People's Movement (Gluaiseacht an Phobail) is an Irish pressure group which campaigns in support of Irish neutrality and against greater European Union integration and "militarisation".
+As well as campaigning against the 2008 Lisbon Treaty, it has campaigned against NATO, the war on Iraq, the use of Shannon Airport by the US military, and against Irish support for Ukraine in the Russo-Ukrainian war.
+The People's Movement is considered left-wing and opposes the institutions of the EU, arguing that they undermine workers' rights and lead to a "race to the bottom" between the workers of underdeveloped EU states.
+As of 2024, the group was included in the register of third parties maintained by the Standards in Public Office Commission.

 Sponsors

 Supporters of the People's Movement have included artist Robert Ballagh, former TD Declan Bree, former MEP Patricia McKenna, Chris O'Leary, Bronwen Maher, Thomas Pringle, Catherine Connolly TD, and Irish-language broadcaster Seosamh Ó Cuaig.
 Tony Gregory was also a supporter of the group.
 As of 2008, McKenna was the organisation's chairperson.